 For complete disclosure, let it be known that I love blond heroes.
 I married one in real life and adore them in fiction.
 Roger is one of the sweetest, kindest, most loving heroes I’ve ever read.
-His devotion to Eleonore is undeniable and he and Eleonore are meant to be.
+His devotion to Eleonor is undeniable and he and Eleonor are meant to be.
 However… he is not the main reason that I’m crazy about this book.

 The Charismatic, Wicked Villain

-There is more to Robert, though, whose obsession for the lady Eleonore drives the plot.
+There is more to Robert, though, whose obsession with the lady Eleonor drives the plot.
 His unwavering love and reverence for her are spell-binding and captivating.
 In a bodice ripper written ten years earlier, Robert might have even been the hero.
-Disturbingly, despite the fact that he kidnaps and ravishes Eleonore, I found myself hoping, “I know you love Roger, but Eleonore, just once submit to Robert!”
+Disturbingly, despite the fact that he kidnaps and ravishes Eleonor, I found myself hoping, “I know you love Roger, but Eleonor, just once submit to Robert!”

-That’s really sick, but that what’s Belesme character made me feel.
+That’s really sick, but that’s what Bellesme’s character made me feel.
 He was like a hypnotic vampire or incubus, a Lucifer fallen.
-However, she never gives in, and I think that is one reason why the dark Lord Robert adores Eleonore so much: for her purity and goodness.
+However, she never gives in, and I think that is one reason why the dark Lord Robert adores Eleonor so much: for her purity and goodness.

 I am so glad Anita Mills never redeemed him nor gave him a sequel to find love with another woman.
 In his heart, Robert was eternally faithful to Eleonore.